Information for authors: Sociological and Political Studies. New Series

 - The authors are given the contents of the reviews and the decision made by the editorial team.
 If the printing of the article first requires the introduction of changes and corrections, the author/s is/are given the chance to adjust the text (in conformity to the reviewers’ suggestions) and respond to the reviewers’ comments.

 - The adjusted article is re-evaluated by the editors of the issue and, if need be, referred to the same reviewers for another evaluation.
 Based on their assessment, the editors reach a final decision with regard to publication.

-- When the text qualifies for printing, the publishing partner enters into a publishing agreement with the Author; the Author grants the publishing house a royalty-free licence.
+- When the text qualifies for printing, the publishing partner enters into a publishing agreement with the Author; the Author grants the publishing house a royalty-free licence (sample license agreement).
 Authors are not given remuneration or compensation for the published texts.

-Kymlicka Will (1995), Multicultural Citizenship.
-A Liberal Theory of Minority Rights, Oxford–New York: Clarendon Press–Oxford University Press.
+Kymlicka, Will.
+Multicultural Citizenship.
+A Liberal Theory of Minority Rights.
+Oxford–New York: Clarendon Press–Oxford University Press, 1995.

-Gutmann Amy, Thompson Dennis (2004), Why Deliberative Democracy?, Princeton, NJ–Oxford: Princeton University Press.
+Gutmann, Amy, and Dennis Thompson.
+Why Deliberative Democracy?
+Princeton, NJ–Oxford: Princeton University Press, 2004.

-With this bibliography system, in-text citations should take one of the three following forms:
+With this bibliography system, in-text citations should take one of the two following forms:

-If there are footnotes in the text, they should be rare, short, and placed at the bottom of the page on which they appear.
+If there are footnotes in the text, they should be rare, short, and placed at the bottom of a page.